sergueik/springboot_study/basic-jrecord-dummydata/README.md

 ### Byte Map

-One could draw a __COBOL__ copybook record layout map in which the physical bytes are the primary coordinate system, rather than the logical fields exposed by __JRecord__'s `AbstractRecord`
+One could draw a __COBOL__ Copybook record layout map in which the physical bytes are the primary coordinate system, rather than the logical fields exposed by __JRecord__ `AbstractRecord`

 For example:

 ```code
 Physical record:  80 bytes
                   |----|----|----|----|----|----|----|----|
 offset            00   10   20   30   40   50   60   70